-BCT 201 Supervised Occupational Experience I (6)
+BCT 201 Internship I (6)

 The student will receive on-the-job experience on a construction project.
 This will allow the student to practice and utilize the skills and knowledge learned during the previous on-campus instructional period.
-The work experience will be supervised by the NDSCS Supervised Occupational Experience coordinator.
+The work experience will be supervised by the NDSCS internship coordinator.
 (Su)